 Whether you like it or not, careers rise and fall by how well-liked and connected you are.
 For many people, especially those who consider themselves introverts, this can be daunting and stifle your career growth.
-Fortunately, interpersonal skills can be developed, and by choosing to do so, you will eventually see new doors open.
+Fortunately, interpersonal skills can be developed, and by choosing to do so, you will set yourself on the path to success!

 What are Interpersonal Skills?

 Simply put, interpersonal skills allow you to effectively communicate and interact with other people.